TAHENY

 Designer Profile

-Vincent is a final-year BA Product Design student at The University of Edinburgh, working at the intersection of material storytelling, craft, and narrative-driven design.
-His practice is guided by the belief that design is not just a tool for solving problems, but a language for exploring relationships, uncovering hidden narratives, and reframing familiar systems.
+I am a 1st class graduate of BA (Hons) Product Design from The University of Edinburgh, working at the intersection of material storytelling, craft, and narrative-driven design.
+My practice is guided by the belief that design is not just a tool for solving problems, but a language for exploring relationships, uncovering hidden narratives, and reframing familiar systems.

-Much of his work operates between tradition and innovation; learning from the past while adapting techniques and processes for contemporary contexts.
-He is particularly drawn to regenerative and research-led design, where the process holds as much meaning as the outcome, and where slowness, care, and material honesty shape the direction of a project.
+Much of my work operates between tradition and innovation; learning from the past while adapting techniques and processes for contemporary contexts.
+I am is particularly drawn to regenerative and research-led design, where the process holds as much meaning as the outcome, and where slowness, care, and material honesty shape the direction of a project.

-This portfolio showcases a range of projects that reflect his curiosity and versatility.
+This portfolio showcases a range of projects that reflect my curiosity and versatility.
 Each demonstrates different skills; spanning digital tools, hands-on making, and research methodologies; applied to tell stories, build systems, or provoke reflection.
-He works iteratively, responding to material behaviour, allowing each project to evolve as it unfolds.
+I work iteratively, responding to material behaviour, allowing each project to evolve as it unfolds.

-Collaboration and communication are central to his practice, particularly in multidisciplinary or research-focused settings.
-He is most at home in environments that prioritise critical inquiry, experimentation, and open-ended thinking; where the boundaries between design, craft, and storytelling are allowed to blur.
+Collaboration and communication are central to my practice, particularly in multidisciplinary or research-focused settings.
+I am is most at home in environments that prioritise critical inquiry, experimentation, and open-ended thinking; where the boundaries between design, craft, and storytelling are allowed to blur.

-Looking ahead, Vincent is eager to collaborate with studios that merge conceptual ambition with material sensitivity; teams that treat design as a form of inquiry, activism, and creative care.
+Looking ahead, I am eager to collaborate with studios that merge conceptual ambition with material sensitivity; teams that treat design as a form of inquiry, activism, and creative care.

 Project Archive